looker/lookerbot/README.md

 - `LOOKER_CUSTOM_COMMAND_SPACE_ID` (optional) – The ID of a Space that you would like the bot to use to define custom commands.
 [Read about using custom commands on Looker Discourse](https://discourse.looker.com/t/2302).

+- `SLACK_SLASH_COMMAND_TOKEN` (optional) – If you want to use slash commands with the Slack bot, provide the verification token from the slash command setup page so that the bot can verify the integrity of incoming slash commands.

+- `PORT` (optional) – The port that the bot web server will run on to accept slash commands.
+Defaults to `3333`.

+###### (optional) Amazon S3 Image Storage

 - `SLACKBOT_S3_BUCKET` (optional) – If you want to use the Slack bot to post visualization images, provide an Amazon S3 bucket name.

 - `SLACKBOT_S3_BUCKET_REGION` (optional) – If you want to use the Slack bot to post visualization images, provide an Amazon S3 bucket region.
 Defaults to `us-east-1`.